vnobets7/final_project_ftde/ETL-stream-processing/readme.md

   - Run ML_Recruitment_Prediction.py and save  the data into postgreSQL

 **Note:** The script expects to be run from within the `docs` directory and requires the whole project to be checked out / downloaded.

-Once running, examine the topics in the Kafka control center: http://localhost:9021/

 ## docker-compose.yml